Term of the Moment

 Like Magnetic Tape

-The floppy's recording surface was a circular platter of magnetically coated plastic similar to magnetic tape, except that both sides were recordable.
-The drive grabbed and spun the platter inside its jacket, while the read/write head contacted the surface through an opening.
-At 300 RPM, floppies rotated considerably slower than a hard disk, and they came to a complete stop when there was no read/write activity.
+The floppy's recording surface is a circular platter of magnetically coated plastic similar to magnetic tape, except that both sides were recordable.
+The drive grabs and spins the platter inside its jacket, while the read/write head contacts the surface through an opening.
+At 300 RPM, floppies rotate considerably slower than a hard disk, and they come to a complete stop when there was no read/write activity.

 Format Before Writing

-Every new floppy had to be "formatted," which divided the disk into sectors (see format program).
-However, by looking at the external jacket, one could not always discern the recording format.
+Every new floppy has to be formatted, which divides the disk into sectors (see format program).
+However, by looking at the external jacket, one cannot always discern the recording format.
 See magnetic disk.

 FLOPPY TYPES